microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/ManagedTenants/docs/v1.0-beta/New-MgTenantRelationshipManagedTenantTag.md

 # New-MgTenantRelationshipManagedTenantTag

 ## SYNOPSIS
-Create a new tenantTag object.
+Create new navigation property to tenantTags for tenantRelationships

 ## SYNTAX